Epilepsy and pregnancy: What you need to know

 Beyond the effects of medications, babies born to mothers who have epilepsy also have a slightly higher risk of developing seizures as they get older.

 Take your anti-seizure medication exactly as prescribed.
 Don't adjust the dose or stop taking the medication on your own.
-Remember, uncontrolled seizures likely pose a greater risk to your baby than does any medication.
+Uncontrolled seizures likely pose a greater risk to your baby than does any medication.

 It's also important to make healthy lifestyle choices.
 For example: